Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

-The sophistication of training signals reached a new level with \textbf{LLM-R}~\cite{wang2024learning} (EACL 2024), which introduced a multi-stage distillation pipeline.
+\textbf{LLM-R}~\cite{wang2024learning} (EACL 2024) introduced a multi-stage distillation pipeline that increases the fidelity of training signals.
 Rather than training the retriever directly on the frozen LM's outputs, LLM-R first trains an intermediate cross-encoder ``reward model'' to capture the frozen LM's nuanced preferences over in-context examples.
-This reward model, which can afford to be slow and expressive because it's only used during training, is then distilled into a fast bi-encoder retriever.
-This architecture embodies a key design principle: \emph{the complexity of the training signal need not be constrained by inference-time efficiency requirements}.
-By decoupling the preference modeling from the final retrieval tool, LLM-R achieves both high-quality supervision and fast deployment. \ \textbf{UPRISE}~\cite{cheng2023uprise} (EMNLP 2023) extends this paradigm beyond documents to prompts, training a prompt retriever using the frozen LLM's task performance across diverse tasks.
+The reward model, which can afford to be slow and expressive because it is used only during training, is then distilled into a fast bi-encoder retriever.
+The key insight is that the complexity of the training signal need not be constrained by inference-time efficiency requirements.
+By decoupling the preference modeling from the final retrieval tool, LLM-R achieves both high-quality supervision and fast deployment.

+\textbf{UPRISE}~\cite{cheng2023uprise} (EMNLP 2023) extends this paradigm beyond documents to prompts, training a prompt retriever using the frozen LLM's task performance across diverse tasks.
 By training on multiple tasks simultaneously, UPRISE learns a generalizable meta-skill: selecting prompts that improve LLM performance in zero-shot settings.
 The cross-task transfer (+8.5\% on reading comprehension, +14.6\% on paraphrase detection) suggests that T2-trained tools can internalize abstract principles of ``what helps an LM'' rather than memorizing task-specific heuristics.

-By 2024, the field had reached a critical realization: \emph{optimizing retrieval in isolation is insufficient}.
-Even a perfect retriever, measured by traditional IR metrics like NDCG or MRR, may produce results that are poorly suited for LLM reasoning.
-This insight catalyzed a wave of research focused on training \emph{bridge tools}: rerankers, query reformulators, and document selectors that explicitly align retrieval outputs with LLM preferences.
+By 2024, a consensus emerged that optimizing retrieval in isolation is insufficient.
+Even a retriever that scores well on traditional IR metrics (NDCG, MRR) may produce results poorly suited for LLM reasoning.
+The observation motivated research on bridge tools: rerankers, query reformulators, and document selectors that align retrieval outputs with LLM preferences.

-\paragraph{The Architecture of Preference Translation}
+\paragraph{The architecture of preference translation.}